Anomaly in the differential cross sections at 13 TeV: Introduction

 The new data of the TOTEM Collaboration on the elastic differential cross sections at 13 TeV have two sets of data - at small momentum transfer \cite{T66} and at middle and large momentum transfer \cite{T67}.
 Recently, the first set of data has created a wide discussion of the determination of the total cross section and the value of $\rho(t=0)$ (for example \cite{MN,Khoze,CS-Diff}).
-A research of the structure of the elastic hadron scattering amplitude at superhigh energies and small momentum transfer - $t$ can give a connection between the experimental knowledge and the basic asymptotic theorems, which are based on first principles \cite{akm,fp,royt}.
-It gives information about the hadron interaction at large distances where the perturbative QCD does not work \cite{Drem}, and a new theory, as, for example, instantons or string theories, must be developed.
+A research of the structure of the elastic hadron scattering amplitude at superhigh energies and small momentum transfer - $t$ can give a connection between the experimental knowledge and the basic asymptotic theorems based on first principles \cite{akm,fp,royt}.
+It gives information about the hadron interaction at large distances where the perturbative QCD does not work \cite{Drem}, and a new theory as, for example, instanton or string theories must be developed.

-Usually, a small region of the $t$ is taken into account for extraction of the sizes of $\sigma_{tot}$ and $\rho(t=0)$ (for example \cite{T66,Protvino13}).
-Really, already in the analysis of the UA4/2 data it was shown that the value of $\rho(s,t)$ has some phenomenological sense, as its determination requires some model assumptions \cite{Sel-UA42}.
-The simple exponential approximation of the data gave $\rho=0.24$ from the UA4 data and $\rho=0.129$ from UA4/2 data (both at $\sqrt{s} =540$ GeV.
+Usually, a small region of $t$ is taken into account for extraction of the sizes of $\sigma_{tot}$ and $\rho(t=0)$ (for example \cite{T66,Protvino19}).
+Really, already in the analysis of the UA4/2 data it was shown that the value of $\rho(s,t)$ has a phenomenological meaning, as its determination requires some model assumptions \cite{Sel-UA42}.
+A simple exponential approximation of the data gave $\rho=0.24$ from the UA4 data and $\rho=0.129$ from UA4/2 data (both at $\sqrt{s} =540$ GeV.
 More complicated analyses gave $\rho=0.19$ from the UA4 data and $\rho=0.16$ from UA4/2 data \cite{Sel-UA42}.
-Hence it is do not the experimental problem, but the theoretical problem \cite{CS-PRL09}.
-A phenomenological form of the scattering amplitude are determined for small $t$ can lead to very different differential cross sections at larger $t$.
+Hence, this is not an experimental problem but a theoretical one \cite{CS-PRL09}.
+A phenomenological form of the scattering amplitude determined for small $t$ can lead to very different differential cross sections at larger $t$.
 Especially, it is connected with the differential cross section at 13 TeV, as the diffraction minimum is located at a non-large $t$.